jkomoros/CASsim/README.md

 DOM.
 The result will be cached and typically reused many times.
 See more about renderers below.

+`fingerprint() => hash` - Should return a fingerprint tied to the optionsConfig and version.
+The default behavior of BaseSimulator.fingerprint() is fine to just leave.

 ### optionsConfig

 The object you emit from your Simulator's `get optionsConfig()` determines a lot